 - Phenytoin (Dilantin)

-If you have trouble walking, your doctor may prescribe dalfampridine (Ampyra).
+If you have trouble walking, the doctor will probably prescribe dalfampridine (Ampyra).

-If you have spastic muscles, which can cause pain, muscle tightness, or walking problems, your doctor may suggest:
+If you have spastic muscles, which can cause pain, muscle tightness, or walking problems, the doctor might try one of these:

 - Baclofen (Gablofen, Lioresal)